 Attendees are encouraged come dressed as Catrinas – with fancy clothes and faces painted like skulls.
 The location will be decorated with candles, marigolds and papel-picado, and will feature an exhibition including a community “ofrenda” (altar), a community sugar skull wall, and a Catrina wall with drawings by local artists.
 Price of admission includes deadly drinks, festive food, live music and a crazy awesome art auction.
 Get your face painted at the Firehouse and get ready dance, dance, dance!

 Where: Dickens Opera House

 Cost: $10 suggested (Give what you can) & VIP Opportunities coming soon!

 The Firehouse Gala will celebrate the work of artists throughout the state of Colorado and beyond!
 Learn inspiring stories of success from the Firehouse Art Center’s education programs and the greater collaborative work to support the artist community throughout Boulder County.
-During the event enjoy a 3 course meal, drinks and dessert and have a chance to win an live auction item from acclaimed artist from around the country!
+During the event enjoy heavy appetizers, drinks and dessert and have a chance to win an live auction item from acclaimed artists from around the country!